Lucas-Pichette/OTP_Cipher/README.md

 ### Academic Honesty
-*My Portfolio Project for OSU's W21 CS344 course.
+*My 'Assignment 5: One-Time Pads' submission for OSU's W21 CS344 course.
 I do not provide consent to anyone who wishes to copy my code in a way that violates OSU's [Code of Conduct §4.2.1](https://studentlife.oregonstate.edu/sites/studentlife.oregonstate.edu/files/student-conduct-community-standards/Code/code_of_student_conduct_8_14_20.pdf).*